LUMAKRAS- sotorasib tablet, coated

 5.1 Hepatotoxicity

-LUMAKRAS can cause hepatotoxicity, which may lead to drug-induced liver injury and hepatitis.
-Among 357 patients who received LUMAKRAS in CodeBreaK 100 [see Adverse Reactions (6.1)], hepatotoxicity occurred in 1.7% (all grades) and 1.4% (Grade 3).
-A total of 18% of patients who received LUMAKRAS had increased alanine aminotransferase (ALT)/increased aspartate aminotransferase (AST); 6% were Grade 3 and 0.6% were Grade 4.
-The median time to first onset of increased ALT/AST was 9 weeks (range: 0.3 to 42).
-Increased ALT/AST leading to dose interruption or reduction occurred in 7% of patients.
-LUMAKRAS was discontinued due to increased ALT/AST in 2.0% of patients.
-In addition to dose interruption or reduction, 5% of patients received corticosteroids for the treatment of hepatotoxicity.
+In this pooled safety population of NSCLC patients who received single agent LUMAKRAS 960 mg, 17% of patients who received LUMAKRAS had increased alanine aminotransferase (ALT)/increased aspartate aminotransferase (AST); of which 9% were Grade ≥ 3.
+The median time to first onset of increased ALT/AST was 6.3 weeks (range: 0.4 to 42).
+Increased ALT/AST leading to dose interruption or reduction occurred in 9% of patients treated with LUMAKRAS.
+LUMAKRAS was permanently discontinued due to increased ALT/AST in 2.7% of patients.
+Drug-induced liver injury occurred in 1.6% (all grades) including 1.3% (Grade ≥ 3).

-Monitor liver function tests (ALT, AST, and total bilirubin) prior to the start of LUMAKRAS, every 3 weeks for the first 3 months of treatment, then once a month or as clinically indicated, with more frequent testing in patients who develop transaminase and/or bilirubin elevations.
-Withhold, dose reduce or permanently discontinue LUMAKRAS based on severity of adverse reaction [see Dosage and Administration (2.3) and Adverse Reactions (6.1)].
+Monitor liver function tests (ALT, AST, alkaline phosphatase and total bilirubin) prior to the start of LUMAKRAS, every 3 weeks for the first 3 months of treatment, then once a month or as clinically indicated, with more frequent testing in patients who develop transaminase and/or bilirubin elevations.
+Withhold, reduce the dose or permanently discontinue LUMAKRAS based on severity of the adverse reaction [see Dosage and Administration (2.3) and Adverse Reactions (6.1)].
+Consider administering systemic corticosteroids for the management of hepatotoxicity.

 5.2 Interstitial Lung Disease (ILD)/Pneumonitis